MattCowgill/cash-rate-scraper/README.md

 dataframe that is the combination of all the daily data CSVs.

 Note that this script is brittle and was hacked together quickly.
-It will probably break\!
+It will probably break!
 I offer no assurance that this will continue to work, or that the data extracted using this script will be free of errors.